 How to Respond to a Cease and Desist Letter

 In order to establish a defamation claim, libel or slander must have been published in some way, resulting in egregious difficulties concerning the subject’s reputation, future, and even physical or mental health.
-In response to this crime, the first step for many is to choose to file a “cease and desist” letter, telling an individual making defamatory claims to cease before further legal action is taken.
+In response to this crime, the first step for many is to choose to send a “cease and desist” letter, telling an individual making defamatory claims to cease before further legal action is taken.
 Learn more about defamation and how to understand how to respond to a defamatory claim, below.

 Slander versus libel